open/close all folders

 - Le Parkour: He's shown to be skilled in this when chasing after Unseelie Jack, and also appears to be an adept rock climber.
 His skill with navigating strange terrain seems to be some leftover from the loss of his wings.

 - Reasonable Authority Figure: Why he's well-liked among the Fae; unlike most of the police force, he treats every crime in the Row with the same respect, and shows nothing but professional respect to Fae victims, seeking justice for all.
 This, in turn, makes him well-respected among the more reasonable uniform officers and despised among the more racist and corrupt ones.

 - Shell-Shocked Veteran: He served in the Burgue-Pact War, and is still scarred by it.
 Mostly though it seems he's troubled by having to abandon the Fae to the Pact's mercy, and for having to leave Vignette.
 Still, his continued visits to Darius' cell show he's fully aware how easily he could have been the one to end up like him and feels Survivor's Guilt for it.

 - Played By: Karla Crome

 - Hooker with a Heart of Gold: She cares about Vignette a lot, and even Philo.

-- I Want My Beloved to Be Happy: She loves Vignette, but repeatedly asserts that even given their history, she values Vignette's friendship, and doesn't begrudge her new love interest.
+- I Want My Beloved to Be Happy: She loves Vignette and was once involved with her, but repeatedly asserts that even given their history, she values Vignette's friendship, and doesn't begrudge her new love interest.